randallwc/.dotfiles/notes/vim.md

 ^g show file name
 ^n auto complete ^E to select
 ^a to increment numbers
-^d for command completion
-c to delete word then enter insert mode cc to delete whole line
+g^a to increment numbers in visual mode and increase each line by line ^d for command completion c to delete word then enter insert mode cc to delete whole line
 R to replace text
+g?? to do rot13
 ```